ConsciousComputation: Computational components of conscious awareness

 At any one moment in time, we are aware of only a fraction of the information processed by our brains.
 We may be aware of the detail of a visual scene, a painting, or the words on a page, and yet remain unaware of our digestion, breathing or feel of the clothes on our skin.

-Human conscious awareness can vary independently of behavioural performance, as in neurological conditions such as blindsight, or in healthy observers near perceptual threshold
+Human conscious awareness can vary independently of behavioural performance, as in neurological conditions such as blindsight, or in healthy observers near perceptual threshold.

 What all these examples suggest, is that even when conscious level is held constant – even when we are awake, and attentive – the contents of awareness may vary, and do so in ways that are independent of other aspects of mental function.
 This capacity for awareness of mental states is central to human subjective experience, and understanding its neural and computational underpinnings is a fundamental challenge for 21st century science.
 In recent decades, new tools and techniques have been developed to characterise dissociations between behavioural performance and awareness in laboratory studies.
-However, the psychological, computational and neural mechanisms that enable conscious awareness of mental contents remain poorly understood.
+The psychological, computational and neural mechanisms that enable conscious awareness of mental contents however remain poorly understood.

 Aims